 • Subsistence Culture

 Our Timeline and Process

-Beginning in Fall of 2013 we recruited a volunteer team of experts with knowledge about key resources and ecosystem services (listed above) to help us conduct this vulnerability assessment.
-This group will assembled at the Alaska Marine Science Symposium on January 2014, to work with climate scientists to ensure common understanding of climate projections for the region and overall project objectives.
+Beginning in fall of 2013 we recruited a volunteer team of 30 experts with knowledge about key resources and ecosystem services (listed above) to help us conduct this vulnerability assessment.
+This group assembled at the Alaska Marine Science Symposium on January 2014, to work with climate scientists to ensure common understanding of climate projections for the region and overall project objectives.